tess1o/go-ecoflow/README.md

 ```

-## Library API description
+## Rest API detailed description

-Each function has documentation taken from the Ecoflow website.
-I don't have more information about the API.
+Here you can find details how to use the library via Ecoflow REST API and the list of all functions supported for all
+devices.

 ### Client

 `ecoflow.Client` must be created using the `accessToken` and `secretToken`.
-It provides function to get all linked devices and generic functions to get all parameters for any Ecoflow device or set parameters for any
+It provides function to get all linked devices and generic functions to get all parameters for any Ecoflow device or set
+parameters for any
 Device.
 It can be useful if a new devices is introduced and not supported by this library or new APIs are introduced and
 not implemented by the library.
 Usually you don't need to use `client.GetDeviceAllParameters` or `client.SetParameters`,
 it's implemented in each device type.\